 Living just 3 hours away from Lake Tahoe in the San Francisco Bay Area, my husband and I have skied a lot of mountains in Tahoe.
-When it comes to ski resorts, Tahoe has some heavy hitters known all over the world: Squaw Valley, Northstar, Heavenly, Kirkwood and many more.
+When it comes to ski resorts, Tahoe has some heavy hitters known all over the world: Northstar, Palisades Tahoe (formerly known as Squaw Valley), Heavenly, Kirkwood and many more.

 Sprinkled in among the bigger resorts in Tahoe are plenty of smaller mountains too.
 Often these resorts offer more reasonable prices and lots of intriguing amenities in an effort to entice guests away from the larger resorts.
 With a 6 year old and 2 year old in tow, we knew that getting in a full day on the mountain for both of us was probably impossible.
 We hated to pay the big resort prices for partial use, so we decided it was time for us to give a smaller resort a try to see how it worked for our family.